Deformations of Lagrangian subvarieties of holomorphic symplectic manifolds: Introduction

 \section{Introduction}

 In \cite{Vo92} Voisin studied deformations of pairs $Y\subset X$ where $X$ is an irreducible symplectic manifold and $Y$ a complex Lagrangian submanifold.
 She showed that, roughly speaking, deformations of $X$ where $Y$ stays a complex submanifold are exactly those deformations, where $Y$ stays Lagrangian.
+We generalize Voisin's results to Lagrangian subvarieties with normal crossings.